LandSandBoat/lsb-wiki/Post-Install-Guide.md

 Where **xi**, **password**, **xidb**, and **QUERY** are changed to your needs.
 Windows users can also use the query tab in HeidiSQL (default keybind is CTRL+T).

+## Server Customisation

+During early experimentation it's probably fine for you to tinker with the main files of the repo to get a feel for how things fit together.
+Once you start to scale up, pulling updates regularly from LandSandBoat ("upstream"), trying to track your changes against the base repo - you're going to want to start using `modules`.
+You can read the module guide [here](https://github.com/LandSandBoat/server/wiki/Module-Guide).

 ## See Also

 * [Database Management](Database-Management)